 Learning Management System requirements and features are related to the administration, tracking and use of digital training and education programs.
 Companies use LMS software to help provide training and direction for employees.
 Learning management software can also help companies improve onboarding, recruit talent, improve employee skill sets and analyze performance across departments.

 We’ve compiled an LMS features checklist outlining LMS system requirements and offer a LMS requirements template to help with your specifications.
-In addition, our conversations with 60+ companies provided insight into what learning management system buyers are searching for in 2018.
+In addition, with an LMS features comparison in mind, our conversations with 60+ companies provided insight into what learning management system buyers are searching for in 2018.
 For the key findings from our LMS survey, click here.

 Requirements & Features